quadsurf/memory-game-lab2/README.md

 ### The requirements

 * The game must consist of at least 16 cards
 * When the user clicks on a card, the "back" of the card is revealed by setting the `background image` property on the card.
+What image to display should depend on the `data-answer` attribute on the card.
 * A user can click two cards each turn.
 If they are a match, the cards stay overturned.
 Otherwise, both cards flip back over.
 * If the user matches all the cards, display a message saying "You win!"
 * A reset button which will restart the game and reset the cards